surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/creating-a-windows-powershell-navigation-provider.md

 Your implementation of the [System.Management.Automation.Provider.Navigationcmdletprovider.Getparentpath*](/dotnet/api/System.Management.Automation.Provider.NavigationCmdletProvider.GetParentPath) method should split the path lexically on the path separator for the provider namespace.
-For example, the filesystem provider uses this method to look for the last "\\" and returns everything to the left of the separator.
+For example, the FileSystem provider uses this method to look for the last "\\" and returns everything to the left of the separator.

 ## Retrieve the Child Path Name